samjoski/Prog1/README.txt

 	3:37 - Started TakeTurn2
 	3:41 - Fixed the URGENT error in the global constants 3:52 - Finished TakeTurn2, added protoypes
+	4:17 - Added a foreword to the README.